 As a minor, you will need to go to the Ohio BMV at least twice before receiving your probationary license.
-First, when you apply for your Temporary Instruction Permit Identification Card (TIPIC) and again when you take your road test.
-Here is what you will need to bring to the Ohio BMV when you apply for your TIPIC and when you take your driving test.
+First, you will apply for your Temporary Instruction Permit Identification Card (TIPIC).
+Once you’ve completed Ohio’s mandatory Driver Education course for teens, you’ll return to the BMV for your road test. and again when you take your road test.

-Here is what you should bring to the Ohio BMV when you apply for your TIPIC:
+What do you need to bring to the Ohio BMV when you apply for your TIPIC?

 - Proof of identity, date of birth, Social Security number (if applicable), Ohio residency and U.S. citizenship or legal presence